isomerpages/tp-virtualcampus/media/performing-arts/_posts/2022-06-17-post-Chorale.md

 <tbody>
 <tr>
 <td rowspan="1" colspan="1">
-<p>The Temasek Polytechnic Chorale is a lively community comprising passionate
+<p>Temasek Polytechnic Chorale is a lively community comprising passionate
 singers.
 Guided by Resident Conductor Ms Choy Siew Woon, the choir consists of four sections — Sopranos, Altos, Tenors and Basses — united in their love for music.
 TP Chorale offers students an opportunity to explore the